stefanweck/dungeongeneration/README.md

 I provide a fully compiled version of the game in the `dist` folder.
 Both plain and minified formats are in there.

-Open up your console and navigate to the root folder of this project.
+Install NPM if you haven't already done so.
+NPM is a package manager that ships with Node.js.
+Then open up your console and navigate to the root folder of this project.

+Run `npm install` once to install all the dependencies needed by this project.
+Next there are a few options:

-Run `grunt` to perform a new build to the `dist` folder.
-This way every single script found in the `lib` folder gets concatenated and minified.
+Run `grunt build` to perform a new build to the `dist` folder.
+This way Browserify will generate a bundle from every required script in the `lib` folder, this will will also get minified.
+This is prefered when you are done developing and want to push your new changes, as this version doesn't include the debug map.

+Run `grunt dev` to watch every module needed in the project for changes.
+Watchify will take care of rebuilding the bundle so the only thing you have to do is refresh your browser.
+No need to run `grunt build` everytime you make a change.
+This version includes a debug map so you are able to debug single files while the .js file included is still the bundle file.

+Run `grunt debug` to let JSHint check the code for you, a tool that helps to detect errors and potential problems in your JavaScript code.

 ## Changelog

-**V.0.6.3**
+**V.0.6.5**

 - Started with decent version numbering
 - Game is now fullscreen
 - Seedable random number generator
+- Started with the UI
+- Converted the whole project to be compatible with Browserify

 **V.0.6.0**